EnviroDIY/ModularSensors/README.md

 Modem_RSSI(&modem, "customVarCode");
 Modem_SignalPercent(&modem, "customVarCode");
 ```
-The modem does not behave as all the other sensors do, though.
-The normal '''setup()''', '''wake()''', '''sleep()''', and '''update()''' functions for other sensors do not do anything with the modem.
-Setup must be done with the '''setupModem(...)''' function; the modem will only go on and off with the '''on()''' and '''off()''' functions; and the '''update()''' functionality happens within the '''connectNetwork()''' function.
+The modem does not behave quite the same as all the other sensors do, though.
+Setup must be done with the '''setupModem(...)''' function; the normal '''setup()''' function does not do anything.
+The '''sleep()''' function also does not work, the modem will only go off with the  '''off()''' functions.

 ### <a name="DIYlogger"></a>Additional Functions Available for a LoggerEnviroDIY Object: